StephShobiye/lwl-blog/_posts/2026-07-02-disabled-young-adults-after-19-neet-prevention-wales.md

 They need flexible pathways.

-They need adults to stop acting shocked when young people disappear from systems that were never properly built around them in the first place.
+They need policymakers, politicians, and the general public to stop acting shocked when young people disappear from systems that were never properly built around them in the first place.

 ## References